Has Lala Kent Come In Between Scheana Shay And The ‘Vanderpump Rules’ Cast?

 Right away, fans wanted to know why her best friends wouldn’t tell her that they would be attending the same event as she was planning on attending.
 However, Shay chose to ignore the speculation and later appeared to confirm that she was on good terms with Ariana Madix and Brittany Cartwright, who she enjoyed a meal with at SUR Restaurant earlier this week.

-In other Lala Kent news, the former SUR Restaurant server was recently targeted by her co-star, Jax Taylor, during his appearance on Andy Cohen’s late night talk show, Watch What Happens Live.
+In other Lala Kent news, the former SUR Restaurant server was recently targeted by her co-star Jax Taylor during his appearance on Andy Cohen’s late night talk show, Watch What Happens Live.
 As Reality Tea revealed to readers on March 7, Taylor took aim at Lala Kent’s love life, which has been targeted with “married boyfriend” rumors for months.

 During the show, host Cohen asked Taylor about “[Lala Kent] and her taste in men.”

 In turn, Taylor responded, “I mean which one in the moment, right?
 I mean, which NFL team?
 I’m sorry.
 I didn’t say that out loud did I?”

 In addition to rumors claiming Lala Kent’s boyfriend is married, there have also been ongoing rumors claiming her mystery man is actually a professional athlete who doesn’t want to tarnish his image by appearing on the Bravo TV series.